probe-lab/website/content.en/ethereum/gossipsub/duplicates/2025-06w-04d-gossip-duplicates-report.md

 title: Week 2025-06 day 04
 plotly: true
 slug: 2025-06-04
-weight: 1045599
+weight: 936
 ---

 # Ethereum report for message duplicates 2025-06 day 04

-The following results show measurement data that were collected in **calendar week** 06  day 04 **of** 2025 in `2025-02-13`.
+The following results show measurement data that were collected in **calendar week** 06  day 04 **of** 2025 (`2025-02-13`).

-This report provides charts and metrics for the beacon block broadcasting latency on the Ethereum network.
+This report provides charts for several metrics for all of Gossipsub's topics on the Ethereum network.
+The report focuses primarily on the broadcasting latency and number of duplicates.
 We've produced these reports in collaboration with the Ethereum Foundation using out tool [Hermes](/tools/hermes/).

 ## Time distribution of duplicates

-The following line plot displays the aggregated number of duplicates received over the entire hour every 5 minutes.
+The following line plot displays the number of duplicates received per hour, aggregated in 5 minutes intervals.
 The graph includes most of the main Ethereum CL gossipsub topics.

 {{< plotly json="/plots/2025/02/06/04/ethereum_mainnet_ef-msg-duplicates-per-topic.json" height="600px" >}}